 It's becoming more apparent that artists don't necessarily need big labels to get big.
 By turning your attention outwards, you receive that same attention and love in return from your fans, which in turn becomes a better launching point than waiting for higher-ups to tell you when it's your turn.

-Similar to tips and tricks for audience growth, those short term spurts of money-making schemes just aren’t going to cut it in the long term.
-In the olden days, an artist or group could make a fortune selling CDs and vinyls, but streaming is the most popular way nowadays.
-However, due to the terrible return on streams, it’s unlikely that any artist can survive on streams and music sales alone.
+Similar to tips and tricks for audience growth, those short-term spurts of money-making schemes just aren't going to cut it in the long term.
+In the olden days, an artist or group could make a fortune with physical distribution, selling CDs and vinyls, but digital distribution, or streaming, is the most popular way nowadays.
+However, due to the terrible return on streams, it's unlikely that any artist can survive on streams and music sales alone.

 This is where the “360 idea” comes in.
-The 360 Record Deal is a popular contract for record labels to get a small cut of any revenue stream that an artist gets into, in return for providing artists with all their needs for marketing, promotion, tours, and more.
-However, we want to take that contract and instead make it work for you.
+The 360 Record Deal is a popular contract for record companies to get a small cut of any revenue stream that an artist gets into, in return for providing artists with all their needs for marketing, promotion, tours, and more.
+However, we want to take that contract and instead make it work for you as a business model.
 Make a 360 deal with yourself by expanding your skill range to be more than your music.
 You can achieve this by learning related skills, such as working as a music producer or in audio mixing.
 Or you can go retail, selling merchandise and limited edition products.
 Some artists are also YouTube creators, interacting with the fans on the platform and benefitting from views.
-By taking advantage of these other revenue streams, you’ll have more cash lining your pockets than if you relied on your music alone.
+By taking advantage of these other revenue streams, you'll have more cash lining your pockets than if you relied on your music alone.
 Plus having multiple sources of content and interaction only increases your fanbase (which was step 1, see what we did there?).

 The industry today thrives on attention.
 The more content you put out there, such as new music, promotions, or brand deals, the more attention you'll receive from your die-hard fans and new ones.

 This is a lesser-known revenue stream that many artists are missing out on!
-Did you know that businesses and individuals can “license” your music to play, and pay you royalties for it?
-What’s great is that you can set the contract for how long they can play it and how much you earn from it.
+Did you know that businesses and individuals can “license” your music to play, and pay you different types of royalties for it?
+What's great is that you can set the contract for how long they can play it and how much you earn from it.
 Additionally, you remain the copyright owner and don't lose the rights to your songs!
 Think of it as a “lending” license.
 Restaurants, shopping malls, wedding DJs, and YouTube creators can license your songs for a fee and a set amount of time.
 Even films and TV shows can license your work for upwards of thousands of dollars and earn you synchronization royalties, depending on the budget or expected exposure.
 These types of licenses are often negotiated with a music supervisor or music editor.
 Want to learn more about music licensing?
 Check out our article: How Does Music Licensing Work?

-Indie Label vs Big Name Labels: Which is Best For You?
+Indie Record Label vs Major Label: Which is Best For You?

 Unfortunately, this isn't a question we can answer for you.
 BUT we can offer you some pointers on big differences between the two, so that you can decide what would work best for your goals.

-If you’re determined to sell out stadiums, get all the cool promotional deals, and be an international star, a major record label would be your best bet.
-This is especially true if you need help financing studio time and distributing your music.
+If you're determined to sell out stadiums, get all the cool promotional deals, and be an international star, a major record label would be your best bet.
+This is especially true if you need help financing time in a recording studio and distributing your music.
 They handle everything you ever need, from touring, to recording, to creating your merchandise.
 They typically take a large cut of the profits in order to make back what was spent to launch your career.

 Technicalities - Asking For Help!